YoloNomy/YoloNomy.github.io/_thermo/statistical/stat.md

 \boxed{Z = \sum_ie^{-\beta E_i}}
 $$

-The energy of the system can then be re-expressed from $Z$ as
+The mean energy of the particle can then be re-expressed from $Z$ as

 $$
 \boxed{\langle E \rangle = -\frac{1}{Z}\frac{\partial Z}{\partial \beta} = -\frac{\partial{\ln Z}}{\partial \beta}}